yysun/apprun/docs/concept.md

 In the [model-view-update architecture](https://guide.elm-lang.org/architecture/), there are three separated parts in an application.

 * Model — the state of your application
-* Update — a function to update your state
+* Update — a set of functions to update the state
-* View — a function to display your state as HTML
+* View — a function to display the state as HTML

 The 15 lines of code below is a simple counter in model-view-update architecture.